 Luise Schröder, whose artistic practice focuses on history and memory and their significance for the present, has been conducting research since 2021/22 into the forgotten activities of non-governmental women’s and lesbian groups in the GDR, both in terms of content and aesthetics.
 Her publication ‘Stömungen in Bewegung’ was published in 2025 by Fotohof Salzburg.

 Sophia Kesting and Dana Lorenz have spent twelve years exploring the transformation process of Leipzig’s Place of Peaceful Revolution in documentary-artistic photographs.
-In their publication entitled “Asphalt, Steine, Scherben” (Vexer Verlag, 2024), the duo weaves together their jointly developed photographic imagery with biographical text fragments.
+In their publication entitled “Asphalt, Steine, Scherben” (Vexer Verlag, 2024), the two artists weave together their jointly developed photographic imagery with biographical text fragments.

 Luise Schröder